Figuring out how to end a cover letter is harder than it looks.

 Using clichés without substance

-Lines like “Thank you for your time and consideration” are fine, but if that’s all you say, it doesn’t leave a lasting impression.
+Saying, “Thank you for your time and consideration” is okay.
+But if that’s all you say, it won’t make a lasting impression.

 4